alanjphillips/ChatCluster/README.md

 4) Connect to bash shell on kafka-1 host, then run:

+> kafka-topics.sh --zookeeper zookeeper:2181 --create --topic instant_message_in --partitions 3 --replication-factor 3

-> kafka-topics.sh --zookeeper zookeeper:2181 --create --topic conversation_user_instant --partitions 3 --replication-factor 3
+> kafka-topics.sh --zookeeper zookeeper:2181 --create --topic instant_message_out --partitions 3 --replication-factor 3

-> kafka-topics.sh --zookeeper zookeeper:2181 --create --topic conversation_user_latest --partitions 3 --replication-factor 3
+> kafka-topics.sh --zookeeper zookeeper:2181 --create --topic latest_message_block --partitions 3 --replication-factor 3

 This will create 3 Topic partitions that are spread amongst the 3 Kafka nodes.
 Each partition leader will have 2 replicas